Best Ranger Competition

 U.S. Army Capt.
 James McClare and 1st Lt.
 Anthony Day participating in the 2016 Best Ranger Competition.

 The David E. Grange Jr. Best Ranger Competition is an annual competition held in Fort Benning, Georgia, hosted by the Airborne and Ranger Training Brigade.
 It is a two-person team competition where competitors must be active military who are Ranger Qualified.

 Named after LTG David E. Grange Jr., the Best Ranger Competition was first held in 1982.
 The first competitions were limited to Ranger units, but from 1984 onwards it accepted teams from throughout the Army.
 As of 2018, the competition involves 50 two-person teams, mostly from the 75th Ranger Regiment and the ARTB, but also including a Coast Guard team.
 The competition takes 62 hours and involves tests of physical fitness, including runs and marches, and of marksmanship.
 The exact composition of events changes yearly.

 Mike Rose is the only service member to have won BRC three times, having won each time he has entered.
-At Rose's first win in 2014, he entered as a 2Lt. while with the 25th Infantry Division, his partner was 2Lt.
-John Bergman - Together making them the youngest winners.
-In 2017 while with the 75th Ranger Regiment, Rose (now a Captain) entered and won with MSG.
-Joshua Horsager.
+At Rose's first win in 2014, he entered as a second lieutenant while with the 25th Infantry Division, his partner was 2LT John Bergman - Together making them the youngest winners.
+In 2017 while with the 75th Ranger Regiment, Rose (now a captain) entered and won with MSG Joshua Horsager.
 (Horsager was the oldest winner at 39).
-In 2019 Rose again partnered with John Bergman (now a Captain), this time representing the 101st Airborne Division.
+In 2019 Rose again partnered with John Bergman (now a captain), this time representing the 101st Airborne Division.
 In 2019 the rules were modified to allow contestants only a maximum of 3 entries over their career, making Rose's achievement technically impossible to beat.